 - Packing/Distribution of Meth Amphetamines.

-Crystal Meth is among the ranks of cocaine and heroin in the eyes of Texas law as it is considered a dangerous drug with a high capacity for abuse and dependency.
-If convicted of a criminal offense involving meth you’ll prosecuted as a felon and confronted with stiff penalties which include lengthy prison sentencing guidelines and monetary fines.
+Crystal Meth is categorized as dangerous along with cocaine and heroin in the per Texas law.
+The drug has a high capacity for abuse and dependency, thus the punitive nature of the law as it relates to meth.
+If you’re convicted of a criminal offense involving meth, you’ll be prosecuted as a felon and forced to contend with stiff penalties which include lengthy prison sentencing guidelines and monetary fines.

 Criminal Penalties for Texas Meth Offenses